vmware-archive/postfacto/deployment/INSTRUCTIONS.md

 ### Upgrading a deployment

-1. Presuming the steps in the Initial deployment section have been completed, run the Heroku upgrade script from the `pcf` directory:
+1. Presuming the steps in the Initial deployment section have been completed, run the upgrade script from the `pcf` directory:
   ```bash
   ./upgrade.sh <web-app-name> <api-app-name>
   ```